Frequently Asked Questions

 International students, there are a number of awards available to fund, on a competitive basis, graduate education in the U.S. One useful listing is provided by Swarthmore College.
 To learn more about funding for international students, please contact us at MDPAdmissions@email.arizona.edu.

 The Arizona Board of Regents provides a Qualified Tuition Reduction (QTR) and Educational Assistance Program (EAP) that enables eligible active and officially retired employees, their spouses, and dependent children to enroll in courses of study at reduced tuition rates.
 You can read more about QTR on the University of Arizona Educational Benefits page.

 The Coverdell Peace Corps Fellows Program allows Returned Peace Corps Volunteers (RPCVs) to attend the University of Arizona with reduced expenses while serving in an internship that benefits an underserved domestic community.
 For more information about this program and to apply, please visit the UA Coverdell Program.
-You can also read more about the current Coverdell Fellows in the MDP Program.
+You can also read more about the recent Coverdell Fellows in the MDP Program.

 The host organization, in many cases, pays for room and board.
-Some students have been able to negotiate stipends and airfare; however, these are on a case by case basis.
+Some students have been able to negotiate stipends and/or airfare; however, these are on a case by case basis.
 Students are strongly encouraged to apply for grants when applicable.
 Some students apply for paid internships that meet the practicum requirement.

 It is highly recommended that you have taken a basic statistics course.
 If you have not, you should consider taking an introductory statistics course (at the undergraduate level) before starting the program.
 This can be done through your current university, through a community college or through an online course.
 You will take classes that assume you have this background.

 The program requires 47 units over 2 years.
 Students generally take between 3-5 classes per semester.